Plautilla Bricci

 Villa il Vascello (also known as Villa Benedetti) sketched in its ruins.

-Plautilla Bricci (/it/; or Plautilla Brizio; 1616-1705) was a 17th-century Roman architect, painter and sculptor; she was the only female architect of her day.
-Her most famous work is Villa Benedetti (Villa il Vascello) near the Porta San Pancrazio, Rome.
+Plautilla Bricci (/it/; or Plautilla Brizio; 1616-1705) was a 17th-century Roman architect, painter, and sculptor; she was the only female architect of her day.
+Her most famous work is the Villa Benedetti (Villa il Vascello) near the Porta San Pancrazio, Rome.
 She also designed the third chapel on the left aisle in the Church of San Luigi dei Francesi, Rome, dedicated to St. Louis, having also painted the altarpiece in this chapel.

 Family

 Plautilla Bricci is recorded in the Parrochia di San Lorenzo-in-Lucina, Libro di Baptesimo (Parish of San Lorenzo-in-Lucina, Book of Baptism) to have been born to Giovanni Bricci and Chiara Recupita.
 Also recorded were Plautilla's seven siblings, however only three including Plautilla, made it to full adulthood.
 Born in 1611, her older sister Albina Bricci is said to have married a painter of the time.
 Born in 1621, her younger brother Basilio Bricci is said to have become a painter and architect.
 Later in their careers, Basilio and Plautilla often worked together on commissions.